 In the “Margins” section of the “Page Setup” dialog, there are four boxes marked “Top,” “Bottom,” “Left,” and “Right.”

 Enter your desired margin size in the “Top” field to change the top margin.
-The value is typically in inches but can change depending on your regional settings.
+The value is typically in inches, but it should change depending on your regional settings.
 Adjusting the Bottom Margin

 Applying the Changes